tokuhirom/Spellunker/README.md

 # WHY DOES SPELLUNKER NOT IGNORE PERL CODE?

 In some case, Spellunker does not ignore the perl code.
-You need to wrap it by `` ``.
+You need to wrap it by C< >.

 # CONTRIBUTION